 This particular rescue lasted weeks and took it's toil on all of us.
 Read on to find out exactly why:

-In the early hours of 4th January our founder Du Yufeng drove nearly 300km to Guang'an to help activists who had found hundreds of dogs in cages at a slaughterhouse.
+Our founder Du Yufeng drove nearly 300km to Guang'an to help activists who had found hundreds of dogs in cages at a slaughterhouse.

 They are still there now.